sreyassabbani/usaco-prep/README.md

 ```

 The playground is broken down into topics (e.g. `trees`, `graphs`), each of which has a `comp.cpp` (without best practices; to get used to writing contest-type solutions), sometimes an `idiomatic.cpp` (best practices, smart pointers, RAII, etc), and even sometimes another file with interesting deviations or implementations with a design pattern.

+## Version Tracking

+Okay, as the main reason for this repo anyway is to keep myself accountable, I have this weird urge to keep everything organized when I'm locked in.
+Doing so, I've adopted a spin-off of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+I thought this would be nice and helpful.
+You can see some examples of this for yourself.